 - Hire more mental-health workers to work in collaboration with police.

 - Make more records on use of force public.

 - Require officers to de-escalate or exhaust alternatives before resorting to force.

-If we can resist the urge to talk about grander themes and stick to the effects of what we can do, we’d have a better chance of good policies.
+If we can resist the urge to talk about grander themes and stick to the effects of things we can actually do, we’d have a better chance of making progress.

 Control air and sea

 As well as increasing focus on interventions, it would be good to decrease focus on intractable culture-war debates.

 What happens today when someone makes a culture-war claim based on sloppy reasoning and dodgy statistics?